 In addition to being a devoted mom to her animals, Ashley volunteers for the local animal shelter writing bios for adoptable cats and dogs to help find them homes.
 She dreams of someday starting her own sanctuary for animals most in need of safety and care.
 Very unofficially, she’s a runner, yogi, photographer, tree-hugger, gardener, music-lover, day-tripper, magic-seeker, horse-rider, and little kid in the body of grown woman.
-For more, click here.
+For more about Ashley, click here.

 Ashley Brown, MA